 Two Brunswick, OH middle school students have been named recipients of our 2020 Camperships.
 They look forward to experiencing Camp BeWise and learning more about science and technology.
 Congratulations, ladies!
-We look forward to hearing about your experiences at our August meeting!

 NOW ACCEPTING APPLICATIONS FOR THE 2020-2021 ACADEMIC YEAR — Nontraditional Women’s Student Scholarships

 The Medina County Branch of the American Association of University Women will be awarding two $1,500 scholarships to “non-traditional” women undergraduate students who are attending an accredited college or university.
 Applicants must be residents of Medina County and at least 25 years of age.
 Previous winners are eligible.

 A “non-traditional” student is a woman who is returning to college to finish an undergraduate degree or a woman who has delayed entering college for several years after completing high school or earning a GED.

 Scholarships are awarded on the basis of financial need, academic achievement, and clarity of stated goals and objectives.
 The two named scholarships are the Pat Chaloupek AAUW of Medina County and the AAUW of Medina Founders’ Scholarship.